vinceimbat/vinceimbat/content/my daily routine.md

   - thoughts
   - evergreens
 ---
-My daily objective is to nurture all [[thoughts/my life areas|my life areas]] but doing something for each.
+My daily objective is to nurture all [[my life areas|my life areas]] but doing something for each.
 I assign each life area to a time block.

 | Morning       | Afternoon and Evening |
 | ------------- | --------------------- |